 The course will deal with issues related to the mass media and crime in society.
 The increasing importance of the mass media in shaping peoples perception of attitudes toward the criminal justice system will be focused on.
-Other topics will include the media as a cause and cure for crime, biases in the media coverage, the effects of the media on criminal proceedings and crime on television and films.
+Other topics will include the media as a cause and cure for crime, biases in the media coverage, the effects of the media on criminal proceedings and crime on television and in films.
+Every 2-3 years.
+3 Credits

-CJ-330 Criminal Justice Administration

-Prerequisites: CJ-101, CJ-201/CJ-111, CJ-202/CJ-102.
+CJ-330 Criminal Justice Administration Prerequisites: CJ-101, CJ-201/CJ-111, CJ-202/ CJ-102.
 CJ-205.

 An examination of organizational theory and its applications within criminal justice agencies.

 Consideration of the principles of organization and methods adopted by progressive agencies to unsure effective criminal justice service to the community will be reviewed.